gazebosim/docs/dome/moving_robot.md

 ## What is a plugin

 To make our robot move we will use the `diff_drive` plugin.
 But before doing so let's answer the question "What is a plugin?"
 A plugin is a chunk of code that is compiled as a shared library and inserted into the simulation.
-Plugins make us control many aspects of the simulation like world, models etc.
+Plugins make us control many aspects of the simulation like world, models, etc.

 ### Diff_drive plugin